ezsystems/hybrid-platform-ui/docs/specs/field_edit_markup.md

 As for others Field Type, the outermost `div` gets the `ez-field-edit-required` class and the `input` gets the `required` attribute.

+Note: This markup is far from the expected UI to render and fill a Relation list field (Select content button, usage of the UDW, Render the selected Content items, ...).
+The UI is a kind of a mini application in the application that requires deeper thinkings which are postponed to a later stage.

 ## Page `ezpage`